pluralsightexample/AnalyticsMeatball/README.md

 # AnalyticsMeatball
-Meatball chart comparing analytics reports
+This meatball chart compares the analytics reports.